medialize/URI.js/README.md

 url += separator + encodeURIComponent("foo") + "=" + encodeURIComponent("bar");
 ```

 I still can't believe javascript - the f**ing backbone-language of the web - doesn't offer an API for mutating URLs.
 Browsers (Firefox) don't expose the `Location` object (the structure behind window.location).
+Yes, one could think of [decomposed IDL attributes](http://www.whatwg.org/specs/web-apps/current-work/multipage/urls.html#url-decomposition-idl-attributes) as a native URL management facility.
+But it relies on the DOM element &lt;a&gt;, it's slow and doesn't offer any convenienve at all.

 How about a nice, clean and simple API for mutating URIs: